 Martha says a typical yoga class consists of a warm-up, a work phase that includes flowing poses and deep stretches, a cool-down, and a final relaxation phase.
 Bring a yoga mat, a water bottle, and a positive attitude.
 Martha explains, “Yoga classes are non-judgmental and non-competitive, there is no perfect pose—there is only ‘your’ pose.”

 Try a free class at our stores!

-Free yoga and other fitness classes are available to Blue Cross members at Your Blue Store locations in East Providence, Warwick, and Lincoln.
-To sign up for a class, visit Your Blue Store or call (401) 459-2200.
+Free yoga and other fitness classes are available to Blue Cross members at Your Blue Store locations in Cranston, East Providence, Lincoln, and Warwick.
+To sign up for a class, visit Your Blue Store.